 Changes to clinics must be received in writing at least five (5) business days prior to the clinic date.
 A Fee of $26.00 ($23.01 + $2.99 HST) applies.
 Changes accepted only if space is available at the Clinic.

 The Respect in Sport training for Activity Leaders is a requirement in the OMHA for officials that have not already completed the training.
 Any official who has not taken this training and will be 16 by December 31st MUST complete the Respect in Sport for Activity Leaders prior to attending a Clinic.

 All refund requests to the OMHA must be received before December 1st.
 No refund requests will be processed prior to December 15th.
 All refunds will be pro-rated and subject to an administrative fee.

-Please check your E-Hockey account and verify that your Criminal Record Check/Vulnerable Sector Screening qualification is up to date and not expiring May 1, 2019.
-For Officials 18 years and over, failure to have an updated CRC/VSS will prevent you from registering to re-certify for the 2017-2018 season.
+Please check your E-Hockey account and verify that your Criminal Record Check/Vulnerable Sector Check qualification is up to date and not expiring May 1, 2019.
+For Officials 18 years and over, failure to have an updated CRC/VSC will prevent you from registering to re-certify for the 2018-2019 season.